charlesreid1/charlesreid1.github.io/pelican/content/josephus-1.md

 Ordering the permutation as above (circle index on top, removal index on bottom) makes it easy to answer the second question, "Which sushi plate will be eaten last?"

-We find 8 in the bottom row, which contains the removal index, and find that sushi plate 6 will occupy that slot.
+We find 8 in the bottom row (the removal index), and read the corresponding number in the top row (the plate number/circle position), plate 6.

 If we wish to answer the first question, "in what order will the plates be removed," we have a bit more work to do.